 (5) physical environment as well as design and security features that specifically address the needs of residents with Alzheimer's disease or other dementias;

-(6) frequency and type of programs and activities for residents of the special care unit;
+(6) frequency and type of programs and activities for residents of the assisted living facility with dementia care;

 (7) involvement of families in resident care and availability of family support programs;

-(8) fee schedules for additional services to the residents of the special care unit; and
+(8) fee schedules for additional services to the residents of the secured dementia care unit; and

 Substantial changes to disclosures must be reported to the parties listed in subdivision 1 at the time the change is made.